incountry/sdk-nodejs/README.md

 ???
 ```

-`updateAttachmentMeta` method allows you to update attachment's metadata (mimetype and filename).
+The `updateAttachmentMeta` method allows you to update attachment's metadata (mimetype and filename).

 ```typescript
 ???
 AttachmentWritableMeta